 The Spice Temple

-(1:1 Architects in association with Grant Cheyne) Spice Temple’s design has been influenced by the street hawker food markets and greatly complements the menu that draws inspiration from the provinces of Sichuan, Yunnan, Jiangxi, Guangxi and Xinjuang.
+–1:1 Architects, in association with Grant Cheyne, were influenced by Chinese street hawker food markets for the design of Spice Temple, whose menu was inspired by the cuisine of Sichuan, Yunnan, Jiangxi, Guangxi and Xinjuang.

 –Rawness and simplicity reverberate throughout the understated fit-out, and the emphasis is on comfort and experience rather than a certain theme, décor or iconic statement.
 The arrival experience is a journey of discovery through a sequence of spaces.
 The warm, theatrically lit dining areas are defined by a perimeter timber ‘curtain’.
 All furnishings, joinery and decorative light fittings were custom designed for Spice Temple to further embellish the atmosphere.